melodyrous/Deep_Learning_Training/README.md

 # Deep_Learning_Training

-Discovering and training on well know datasets with Keras Tensorflow
+Discovering and training on well known datasets with Keras Tensorflow